bhboyle/Intelligent_Hotplate/README.md

 ## DIY Reflow Hot Plate
 This is a rework of the Electronoobs DIY reflow hotplate project [found here](https://electronoobs.com/eng_arduino_tut155.php).
+The scheatic is the same and that is the reason I do not include a schematic here.
+The biggest difference between his and mine is that I currently use only one button and no rotary encoder.
+The one button is used to start and stop the heating sequence.

 I did a major rewrite of the control code and added PID control of the heater.
 This made a big difference to the heating and in my opinion helps alot.